dgaydukov/cert-aws/sa/files/sa.md

 * Security (IAM/KMS)
-Dev side of DevOps is responsible for: code building/code coverage/unit testing/packaging/deployment Ops side of DevOps is responsible for: provisioning/configuration/orchestration/deployment
+Dev side of DevOps is responsible for: code building/code coverage/unit testing/packaging/deployment Ops side of DevOps is responsible for: provisioning/configuration/orchestration/deployment 2 pizza team - right size of team, so you can feed such a team with 2 pizza (confirmed by amazon internal structure)

 ###### AWS Tagging
 Tags - metadata that describes resources, a simple key-value pair (value can be empty), used for: